Kxddeenn/Kxddeenn/README.md

 (Stats will be a little bit off considering that I work in Azure Dev Ops currently)

-## 🤝 Let's Collaborate
-I'm always open to collaborating on projects regarless of coding language and capability.
-Feel free to reach out if you have an interesting idea or if you'd like to work together on something!

 ## 💬 Languages and Tools
 ![Python](https://img.shields.io/badge/-Python-333333?style=flat&logo=python&logoColor=FFD43B)
 ![Javascript](https://img.shields.io/badge/-JavaScript-333333?style=flat&logo=javascript&logoColor=F7DF1E)